Frequently Asked Questions

 Deep learning should be part of any modern researcher's toolkit.
 However, I do not think that this means that we should completely abandon topic models.
 Topic models are still very useful for use cases where interpretability is important.
 You'll still see many researchers in digital humanities using topic models, for instance, because they care about telling a good story and understanding their data.

 As topic models become more of a utility, I think we'll see less of the "topic model of the week" that we saw 2005-2010.
 I think the important questions are how to incorporate topic models into real-world workflows and measuring whether topic models help users with those tasks.
+At the risk of self-promotion, I think a good example of that is Forough's paper on how topic models help people annotate data more effectively.

 I'm trying to use your code, but I'm having trouble.
 How should I get help?